Otter Survey in Pakke Tiger Reserve, Arunachal Pradesh, Eastern Himalayas of India

 Ecologist | Wildlife Biologist

-My research interests include behaviour ecology, conservation, population ecology, management and policy
+My research interests include behaviour ecology, conservation, population ecology, wildlife management and policy